Too busy now? Save this for later.

 Is an adjustable base good for reflux?

-Head-of-bed elevation is commonly recommended for nighttime reflux management.
-An adjustable base just makes that easier to do consistently.
+Head-of-bed elevation is commonly recommended for nighttime reflux management, and clinical reviews suggest it can reduce symptom severity for many people.
+An adjustable bed base just makes that easier to do consistently without stacking pillows that slide around or put your neck at awkward angles.
 For medical guidance and personal advice, talk with a clinician.

 What if I hate it after it arrives?